adopted-ember-addons/ember-impagination/README.md

 ![](http://g.recordit.co/iltQTaYwSb.gif)

 The demo is implemented using [virtual-each](https://github.com/jasonmit/virtual-each) due to the simplicity of the component.
-Ember-Impagination can be utilized with more flexible virtualization component like [ember-collection](https://github.com/emberjs/ember-collection), or the simplest template helper such as an `{{each}}`.
+However, *Ember-Impagination* can also be utilized with other components like [ember-collection](https://github.com/emberjs/ember-collection), or even a simple `{{each}}`.
 By design, *Ember-Impagination* leverages Glimmer and yields paginated data from your server's API to components which expect an array.

 ## Usage

+### Impagination-Dataset Component

 To create an `impagination-dataset` there are two *required* parameters, `fetch` and `page-size`.
 Optional parameters include `load-horizon`, `unload-horizon`, `read-offset`, `unfetch`.
 See [Impagination](https://github.com/flexyford/impagination) for detailed attribute descriptions.